Radjab02/finalYearProject/README.md

 4. Configuring ports in Xampp control panel:
    Change the localhost port to 8080 inside the apache (httpd.config) file as follows:     Listen:8080     ServerName localhost:8080
-5. Download the javaBridge.ar file from  http://sourceforge.net/projects/php-java-bridge/files/Binary%20package/php-java-bridge_7.1.3/exploded/JavaBridge.jar/download

-Add the javabridge.jar  in Netbeans by right clicking libraries and choose Add JAR file you just downloaded
+5. Download the javaBridge.ar file from  http://sourceforge.net/projects/php-java-bridge/files/Binary%20package/php-java-bridge_7.1.3/exploded/JavaBridge.jar/download  and  Add the javabridge.jar  in Netbeans by right clicking libraries and choose Add JAR file you just downloaded

 6. To run the web application you need to start Apache and MySQL

 7. In NetBeans Select PaillierCrypto project and  run it.
 Check Xampp control panel , Tomcat server should be running on port 8080